HillaryDanan/ouroboros-learning/README.md

 ## 🙏 Acknowledgments

 Self-funded research driven by curiosity about AI behavior.
-The discovery that measurable patterns underlie intuitive perceptions validates the investigation despite API constraints.
+The discovery that measurable patterns underlie model processing validates the investigation despite API constraints.

 ## 📝 License